simonlevine/clinical-longformer/README.md

     - if you want to convert your own Roberta to Longformer (with the Longformer speed-fix)
  - elongate_bert.py
     - if you want to model global document token dependencies using BERT.

+ The classifier_pipeline folder contains scrits for ICD classification and a requirements.txt

 ### Run training